blockspacer/flex_docs/blog/_docs/windows_support.md

 that page in development

+## NOTE

+You can run flextool in Docker under windows or use WSL (Windows Subsystem for Linux).

 ## For contibutors

 Fell free to open [GitHub Issue](https://github.com/blockspacer/flextool/issues) if you know how to improve that page